browserengineering/book/book/embeds.md

 Let's instead refactor the shared code into new methods which `text`, `input`, and `input` can call.
-First, all of these methods need a font to determine how big of a space to leave after the inline;[^actual] let's make a function for that:
+First, all of these methods need a font to determine how big of a space[^actual] to leave after the inline;
+let's make a function for that:

 [^actual]: Yes, this is how real browsers do it too.